Want to write for Tasmanian Geographic?

 Please spell-check your text, and consider running it past a trusted friend for a proof read.
 If necessary, we will make minor corrections of spelling and grammar of our own initiative, and promise that we will discuss any major changes with you.

 Make sure your quotes are accurate.
-We strongly insist that you maintain a list of your reference materials- you don’t need to send them our way, but keep them on hand if required.
+We hope that you maintain a list of your reference materials- you don’t need to send them our way, but keep them on hand if required.

 Send us the text “inline”, that is, pasted into an email.
 Our email program can handle bold and italic fonts; if it’s absolutely necessary to use anything more complicated than this, then send an attached document as a .docx.